Login See Plans

 Scan your website for accessibility related issues for free

-An accessibility certificate is an official document that confirms your website has been tested and meets specific accessibility standards, including the Web Content Accessibility Guidelines (WCAG).
+An accessibility certification provides an official document confirming your website has been tested and meets specific accessibility standards, including the Web Content Accessibility Guidelines (WCAG).

 This certificate is more than just a badge of honor though, it’s a clear signal that your website is inclusive and user-friendly for people of all abilities.